-What is the best marine aquarium salt mix?
+What is the best reef aquarium salt mix?
 A product review of popular reef salt brand options

 How is a saltwater aquarium owner supposed to sort through the options to make the best choice for their own tank?
 Put another way, how can you and decide which is the best marine aquarium salt mix for your own circumstances and budget?

 This is a fairly long article.
 If you want to cut to the chase and check out the marine salt mix I personally use in my home aquarium and recommend

 To do your own comparison and check out a few different brands,

 In addition to the fact that every aquarium owner has their own opinions and observations about how a particular marine salt mix worked for them in their tank, another challenge with comparing brands of aquarium salt is that the package sizes and the composition of the salt can vary widely from one brand to the next.

 A comparison across 3 important reef aquarium water parameters